The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 For more information please visit the MyIntealth website.
 ECFMG will communicate with users directly regarding the transition processes.
-The AMC will also provide further updates on AMC processes on the AMC website and AMC candidate account over the coming months.
+Launch of MyIntealth is January 16th, 2024 (January 17th, 2024 AEDT).

 The International Credentials Services of the Educational Commission for Foreign Medical Graduates (ECFMG) a member of Intealth serves international organisations and authorities involved in medical registration, licensing and assessment by obtaining primary source verification of the medical education and registration credentials of medical graduates who completed their medical education outside their jurisdictions.